-In this area of study, students build on and work to consolidate the writing skills developed through the Victorian Curriculum F-10: EAL.
+In this area of study, students build on and work to consolidate the writing skills developed through the Victorian Curriculum F-10: English and Pathway C3 of the Victorian Curriculum F-10: EAL.
 Using texts, including extracts, to stimulate, instruct and inform their understanding of structure, language, ideas and features, students produce writing with an awareness of audience, purpose and context.